GeekyGhost/Studio42-Sora-Prompt-Crafter/README.md

 # Studio42-Sora-Prompt-Crafter

-This is probably the best I can/am going to do on this, so if anymore better equipped wants to take it over, it's under an MIT so have at it.
+This is probably the best I can/am going to do on this, so if anyone better equipped wants to take it over, it's under an MIT so have at it.

 Uses Ollama for local LLM assistance